GaoSteven/Hello_World/README.md

 ## Versioning

-Discuss any versioning used especially if you are making major changes throughout the process of your code.
+Please talk about any versioning used especially if you are making significant changes throughout the process of your code.